zer0int/OpenVision/README.md

-# OpenVision: Advanced Vision-Language Models Training
+# OpenVision: A Fully-Open, Cost-Effective Family of Advanced Vision Encoders for Multimodal Learning

 This repository contains the code for training and fine-tuning vision-language models based on the OpenVision framework.
 It provides a scalable and efficient approach to training multimodal models on TPU infrastructure.